Table of Contents

-Efficient resection of Meckel’s diverticulum is conducted with the help of laparoscopy with the implementation of an endoscopically designed auto stapling device.
-A quarter of all cases are handled through laparoscopy, which is a very cost-effective method for the hospitals.
+Efficient resection of Meckel’s diverticulum is conducted, with the help of laparoscopy, by implementing an endoscopically designed auto stapling device.
+A quarter of all cases are handled through laparoscopy, which is a very cost-effective method.

-Diagnostic laparoscopy is applied in those cases when perforation of the intestine is suspected by the emergency department team.
+Diagnostic laparoscopy is applied in those cases where the emergency department team suspects intestinal perforation.

-Double-balloon enteroscopy (DBE) is successfully used in the diagnostics of a bleeding Meckel’s diverticulum (assists in the minimal surgical interventions).
+Double-balloon enteroscopy (DBE) is used successfully in diagnosing a bleeding Meckel’s diverticulum (assists in minimal surgical interventions).
 This method is very informative for doctors as it provides a clear visualization of the distal small bowel lumen and helps to identify the source of bleeding.
-The only disadvantage of this examination is that the upper small bowel is not assessable.
+This examination’s only disadvantage is that the upper small bowel is not accessible.

-Prophylactic ectomy of the diverticulum is a plain operation, which prevents various complications affiliated with high morbidity and mortality levels.
-However, recent research states that only among the patient’s younger than 50 years prophylactic excision of the diverticulum, accidentally discovered, was only beneficial for patients under 50 years old.
+Prophylactic ectomy of the diverticulum is a simple operation, which prevents various complications associated with high morbidity and mortality levels.
+However, recent research states that prophylactic excision of the diverticulum, accidentally discovered, was only beneficial for patients under 50 years old.